 In the molding process, the ability of plastic melt to fill the mold cavity at a certain temperature and pressure is called the fluidity of plastic.
-The quality of plastic fluidity, to a large extent, directly affects the parameters of the molding process, such as molding temperature, molding pressure, molding cycle, mold casting system size and other structural parameters.
+The quality of plastic fluidity, to a large extent, directly affects the parameters of the molding process, such as molding temperature, molding pressure, molding cycle, mold casting system size, and other structural parameters.
 The effect of fluidity should also be taken into account when determining the size and thickness of a plastic piece.

 The viscoelastic behavior of molten thermoplastics is the combination of the viscoelastic fluid and the viscoelastic solids.
-When the viscous fluid flows, part of the driving energy will be converted into viscous heat and disappear.
+When the viscous fluid flows, part of the driving energy will be converted into vicious heat and disappear.
 However, when an elastic solid deforms, the energy that drives the deformation is stored.
-The fluidity of thermoplastics can be generally analyzed from a series of indexes, such as molecular weight, melting index, Archimedes spiral flow length, apparent viscosity and flow ratio (flow length/wall thickness of plastic parts).
-Molecular weight is small, molecular weight distribution is wide, molecular structure regularity is poor, high melting index, long screw flow length and small performance viscosity will produce better liquidity.
+The fluidity of thermoplastics can be generally analyzed from a series of indexes, such as molecular weight, melting index, Archimedes spiral flow length, apparent viscosity, and flow ratio (flow length/wall thickness of plastic parts).
+Molecular weight is small, molecular weight distribution is wide, molecular structure regularity is poor, high melting index, long screw flow length, and small performance viscosity will produce better liquidity.
 You must check the manual to determine whether its liquidity is suitable for injection molding for the same plastic.
-According to mold design requirements, the fluidity of commonly used plastics can be roughly divided into three categories showed below:
+According to mold design requirements, the fluidity of commonly used plastics can be roughly divided into three categories shown below:

 Good fluidity: PA, PE, PS, PP, CA, poly (4) methyl hexane;

 Medium fluidity: polystyrene series resin (such AS ABS, AS), PMMA, POM, polyphenyl ether;

 Poor fluidity: PC, hard PVC, polyphenyl ether, polysulfone, polyaryl sulfone, fluoroplastic.